A $5k$-vertex Kernel for $P_2$-packing: Preliminaries

 \section{Preliminaries}

 All graphs discussed in this paper are undirected and simple.
 The vertex set and edge set of a graph $G$ are denoted by $V(G)$ and $E(G)$ respectively.
 For a set $U\subseteq V(G)$ of vertices, we denote by $G[U]$ the subgraph induced by $U$, whose vertex set is $U$ and whose edge set comprises all edges of $G$ with both ends in $U$.
-We use $G - U$ as a shorthand for $G[V(G) \setminus U]$, and it is further simplified as $G - v$ when $U$ contains a single vertex $v$.
+We use $G - U$ as a shorthand for $G[V(G) \setminus U]$, and it is further simplified as $G - v$ when $U$ consists of only one vertex $v$.
 A {\em component} is a maximal connected induced subgraph, and an {\em edge component} is a component on two vertices.

 \begin{redrule} If a component $C$ of $G$ has at most 6 vertices, delete $C$ and decrease $k$ by the maximum number of vertex-disjoint $P_2$'s in $C$. \end{redrule}